awong234/awsite/content/posts/2024-03-16-odds-ratios/index.md

     [1] 0.3070866

-Now, let's remember that an odds number \< 1 means that you're more likely to fail, and an odds number \> 1 means you're more likely to succeed than fail.
-**The odds ratio is the ratio of the probability of success to the probability of failure.**
+Now, let's remember that an odds number \< 1 means that you're more likely to fail than succeed, and an odds number \> 1 means you're more likely to succeed than fail. **An odds is the ratio of the probability of success to the probability of failure.**

 Here we see that the odds of winning when sitting in group 1 is 0.26, and the odds of winning when sitting in group 2 is 0.31.
-So in both cases we're more likely to fail, but we're just slightly more likely to succeed with group 2.
+So in both cases we're more likely to fail than win, but we're just slightly more likely to succeed with group 2.

-In other words, when `group == 1`, you are roughly 3.83x as likely to fail, and when `group == 2`, you are roughly 3.26x as likely to fail.
+In other words, when `group == 1`, you are roughly 3.83x as likely to fail than win, and when `group == 2`, you are roughly 3.26x as likely to fail than win.

-Using odds ratios, we can get a new quantity by exponentiating the `beta_group2` parameter directly:
+Using the odds formulation, we can get a new quantity by exponentiating the `beta_group2` parameter directly:

 ``` r
 exp(beta_group2)